Diabetic Retinopathy

 Annual Diabetic Eye Screening Exams Are Essential

 As NPDR may progress to the more dangerous PDR form, it’s vital to monitor your retinal health.
-Research suggests that the longer you’ve lived with diabetes, the greater your chances of developing diabetic retinopathy.
+Studies show that the longer a person has lived with diabetes (any type), the greater their likelihood of developing diabetic retinopathy.
 If you have diabetes — especially for senior patients — we recommend a comprehensive dilated eye examination at least once a year.

-During this visit, your retina specialist will inspect your eyes for abnormal blood vessels, bleeding, leakage, swelling, and retinal detachment.
+When you come in for this appointment, you can expect your retina specialist to thoroughly inspect your eyes for a host of distinctive symptoms, including unusual blood vessels, bleeding, leakage, swelling, and retinal detachment.
 You should mention any visual changes, such as sudden changes or blurry, spotty, or hazy vision.
 But if you see dark, floating spots or cobweb-like streaks, seek immediate medical treatment.

 - Ophthalmoscopy – An instrument called an ophthalmoscope enables doctors to observe and assess any retinal damage.
-Diabetic patients should have this test at least once every year.
+If you have diabetes, it’s recommended you undergo this test annually (at least).

-- Fluorescein angiography – Colored dye is injected into the bloodstream to highlight the eye’s blood vessels.
-Your doctor can take pictures and analyze the images for signs of closed, broken, or leaking blood vessels.
+- Fluorescein angiography – This method involves the retina specialist injecting colored dye into your bloodstream to illuminate the eye’s blood vessels.
+They’re then able to take photographs and analyze the images, searching for indications of closed, broken, or leaking blood vessels.

 - Optical coherence tomography (OCT) – Infrared light is used to capture cross-sectional retinal images.
-Doctors use OCT to check if fluid has leaked into the retinal tissue.
+Retina specialists utilize OCT to determine if your retinal tissue has been the site of any leaked fluid.

 Should your eye doctor diagnose diabetic retinopathy, they’ll initially monitor your eyes’ health.
 But if it progresses and you have vision changes, you may need to begin treatments to limit further damage, including: